eleni-chr/eleni-chr/README.md

 ## 🔭 I’m currently working on:

-- Writing code for analysing microscopy images, and for processing, visualising, and plotting RNA-seq data.
+- Creating a graphical user interface for visualising global infectious disease cases.
+- Applying machine learing methods for data classification and prediction.

 ## 🌱 I’m currently learning:

-- How to apply machine learning methods for data classification and prediction
-- Methods for signal frequency analysis
+- Methods for signal frequency analysis.
+- Methods of manipulating high dimensional datasets for visualisation and analysis.

 ## 📫 How to reach me: